Cghlewis/data-mgmt-ed-research-book/_book/03-hsd.md

 ## Identifiability of a dataset

 When working with human subjects there are two types of identifiers you may collect in your study, direct and indirect.
 Direct identifiers are unique to an individual and can be used to identify a participant.
-Indirect identifiers do not alone identify a particular individual, but if combined with other information or if category numbers are small, could be used to identify a participant.
+Indirect identifiers are not necessarily unique to a particular individual, but if combined with other information they could be used to identify a participant [@kopper_data_2023].

 <div class="figure" style="text-align: center">
 <img src="img/identifiers.PNG" alt="Examples of direct and indirect identifiers" width="80%" />